User Happiness

 -

-AND the user did not abandon the page before it finished loading
+The user did not abandon the page before it finished loading

 Unhappy Page Views